shotgunsoftware/tk-framework-qtwidgets/docs/index.rst

     overlay_widget = sgtk.platform.import_framework("tk-framework-qtwidgets", "overlay_widget")

-These imports work just like the normal ``import`` call in python and we recommmend that they are placed at the top of the file.
+These imports work just like the normal ``import`` call in python and we recommend that they are placed at the top of the file.

 Once you have imported the module, you can access the class or objects inside::